 Alongside easy management, WordPress has convenient publishing tools and allows managers to set user roles.
 You can save drafts, schedule posts, and revert to a previous edition with a few clicks.
 As for user roles, you can set up custom roles to give users permission to manage and/or edit specific components of the website.

-Colleges using WordPress
+Colleges and Universities using WordPress

 We recommend checking out our blog post that includes 70+ colleges and universities using WordPress so you can see the variety and scalability WordPress offers.

 Cost, management, and flexibility are just a few reasons why WordPress is a great platform for higher education sites.
 The dashboard is also mobile-friendly, supports different media types, and is built for SEO, which is critical for any website, not just websites in higher education.
 If you’re still not sold, check out our blog post that debunks the most common myths associated with WordPress.